azareljacobs/Wholesale_PartnerPortal/README.md

 -   **Blocks**:
     -   **Admin Blocks**: Prepare data and UI for admin forms and grids.
     -   **Frontend Blocks**: Provide data to templates for rendering partner information:
         -   `PartnerList.php`: Retrieves a filtered collection of active partners and provides methods for generating partner URLs and logo URLs.
+Implements `IdentityInterface` to properly invalidate FPC cache when partners are modified.
         -   `PartnerView.php`: Gets partner data either from URL parameters or registry, and provides methods for accessing partner attributes and generating logo URLs.
+Implements `IdentityInterface` to properly invalidate FPC cache when the displayed partner is modified.
     -   **Block Data Flow**: Frontend blocks retrieve partner data and prepare it for use in templates, including filtering for active status and generating media URLs.
     -   **Data Sharing**: Properly configured dependencies are injected via constructor rather than using ObjectManager directly.
+    -   **Cache Invalidation**: Both frontend blocks implement `IdentityInterface` and return appropriate cache tags from the Partner model, ensuring that the Full Page Cache is properly invalidated when partners are created, updated, deleted, or when their active status changes.

 -   **Templates**:
     -   **Frontend Templates**: